APPEAL FOR RINGERS

 What are the stages of learning to bell ring?

-Bell ringing consists of two strokes, the handstroke and the backstroke (see photos), so the first stage for any learner is to learn how to handle the bell safely and with enough control to start and stop the bell at will as well as control the speed of the bell.
+Bell ringing consists of two strokes, the handstroke and the backstroke, so the first stage for any learner is to learn how to handle the bell safely and with enough control to start and stop the bell at will as well as control the speed of the bell.

 This is down in the following stages:

-Stage 2-You will then learn to ring just the handstroke, (the fluffy bit of the rope!) by pulling and
+Stage 2 - Building skills for the handstroke, (the fluffy bit of the rope!)

 Swanton Morley Bell Ringers